smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Result Store

-This component is responsible for storing upkeepResults that a node thinks should be performed.
+This component is responsible for storing `upkeepResults` that a node thinks should be performed.
 It hopes to get agreement from quorum of nodes on these results to push into reports.
 Best effort is made to ensure the same logs enter different node’s result stores independently as **it is assumed that blockchain nodes will get in sync within TTL**, but it is not guaranteed as node’s local blockchain can see different reorgs or select different logs during surges.
-For results that do not achieve agreement within TTL go into recovery flow.
+Results that do not achieve agreement within TTL are expected to be picked up by recovery flow.

 - Maintains an in-memory collection of upkeepResults
     - Conditional upkeeps will be stored by (upkeepID)